rafa-diniz/Reinforcement-Learning-CSGO/README.md

 # 5) Compile the tensorRT detection model
 python exportengine.py

-# 6) Run the demo on CS:GO
+# 6) Run the agent on the Aim Botz training map
-# If loading the trained weights, make sure to use the same game settings as me - the weights learned the 2D -> 3D mapping for my game settings; if you want to use different game settings, you'll have to train the agent from scratch.
+# If loading the trained weights, make sure to use the same game settings as me - the weights learned the screen-space -> mouse-movement mapping for my game settings; if you want to use different game settings, you'll have to train the agent from scratch.
 My settings: windowed, 1920×1080, FOV 90, mouse sentivity 1.0, mouse yaw and mouse pitch = 0.022, disable raw_input in mouse settings)
 python main.py
 ```